Freeze threats across our region through the overnight

 Scattered showers continue through Wednesday night with a low of 44 degrees.

-A 40% chance of rain is on tap for out Thursday.
+A 40% chance of rain is on tap for Thursday.
 The high will be 66 degrees.

 Widespread rain pushed back into the region on Friday 70% chance of rain and a high of 68 degrees.

-We will get a quick break form the rain on Saturday with mostly cloudy skies and a 20% chance of scattered showers.
+We will get a quick break from the rain on Saturday with mostly cloudy skies and a 20% chance of scattered showers.
 The high will be 71 degrees.

 And more rain is forecast for next Sunday with a 60% chance of rain with a chance of thunderstorms.
 The high will be 63 degrees.